coloursofnoise/Resources/How-do-I-set-up-my-map's-metadata?.md

 If you want to use a custom icon, place it in `Mods/yourmodname/Graphics/Atlases/Gui/areas/yournickname/campaignname/mymapicon.png` (and `mymapicon_back.png` for the icon's back), then use `areas/yournickname/campaignname/mymapicon` as the map's icon.

+## Map Icon background ("scarf")

+You can change the scarf that appears behind your map's icon by placing it in the right place.

+If your map is in `Mods/yourmod/Maps/foldername/mapname.bin`:
+- if you want a scarf specific to your campaign, drop it in `Mods/yourmod/Graphics/Atlases/Gui/areas/foldername/hover.png`
+- if you want a scarf specific to one of your maps, drop it in `Mods/yourmod/Graphics/Atlases/Gui/areas/foldername/mapname_hover.png`

+You will find the vanilla scarf in the graphics dump (check the [Useful Links](https://github.com/EverestAPI/Resources/wiki/Useful-links) page), in `Graphics/Atlases/Gui/areas/hover.png`.

 ## Map Position On The Mountain

 To define that, you need to create a meta.yaml next to your map: for example, create `testmap.meta.yaml` next to `testmap.bin`.